Sudeep2704/Login-Page/README.md

 # Authentication System

 ## Overview
 This project is a user authentication system built using Next.js, TypeScript, Express.js, and MongoDB.
-It includes signup, login, and user profile functionality, along with an admin panel to view user details securely.
+It includes signup, login, and user profile functionality, along with an Dashboard panel to view user details securely.

 ## Features
 - **User Registration & Login**: Users can sign up and log in securely.